Claus Bech Jørgensen: International career

 Jørgensen elected to play for the Faroe Islands, the homeland of his mother, as he believed he would probably never play for Denmark.
 He won all of his caps whilst playing for Coventry City.

 His only international goal, a glancing header into the far corner of the net, came in a 2–2 draw at Cyprus' GSP Stadium on 9 October 2004.
 It was an important goal as it ensured the only point in the Island's World Cup qualification campaign.
 He won eight of his other caps in that same campaign, playing in both defeats to Switzerland, France and Israel, as well as a home defeat to Cyprus and the Republic of Ireland.

 His final international was in a UEFA Euro 2008 qualifying match against Georgia on 16 August 2006.
 The Georgians ran out 6–0 winners at Svangaskarð.
 He quit the international scene the following month, after he was benched for a qualifier with Scotland.

 Coaching career

 Having coached at Coventry City's Academy for two years, Jørgensen joined National League North club Tamworth as head coach of the youth team, after being recruited by former teammate Andy Morrell.
 He holds the UEFA A Licence.
 He returned to Denmark to coach the AaB under-15 team in July 2019.
+In August 2024, he began a new role developing youth players at Danish women's team Fortuna Hjørring.